AdobeDocs/contributor.en/help/setup/local-repo.md

 ---
 lastModified: 2018-06-28
-title: set up git repository locally
+title: Set up Git repository locally
+seo-title: Set up Git repository locally for Adobe documentation
-description: this article provides guidance to create your local git repository and contribute to documentation, including the forking and cloning process.
+description: This article provides guidance to create your local Git repository and contribute to Adobe documentation, including the forking and cloning process.
+seo-description: This article provides guidance to create your local Git repository and contribute to Adobe documentation, including the forking and cloning process.
 ---
 # Set up Git repository locally for documentation